Textualize/textual/docs/guide/command_palette.md

   5. Highlights matching letters in the search.
   6. Adds our custom command provider and the default command provider.

-The above example uses [`self.app`][textual.command.Provider.app] to call `open_file`, a method we've defined on our app class.
-You normally won’t need to access the app class directly, since passing data through messages or other patterns keeps components more loosely coupled.
-However, when you need to call methods defined on the app class—such as `open_file` in our case—or work with shared app-wide state, [`self.app`][textual.message_pump.MessagePump.app] is the normal way to reach the running app instance.
-It's accessible from any widget, screen, or command provider.
+!!! note

+    Unlike widgets and screens, command providers aren’t part of Textual’s normal widget hierarchy—they’re plain Python classes.
+For convenience, Textual still sets a [self.app][textual.command.Provider.app] attribute on them, giving you access to the running app instance.
+As with widgets and screens, you won’t often need to reach into the app directly, but it’s the right approach when you need to call app-level methods such as `open_file()` in this example.

 There are four methods you can override in a command provider: [`startup`][textual.command.Provider.startup], [`search`][textual.command.Provider.search], [`discover`][textual.command.Provider.discover] and [`shutdown`][textual.command.Provider.shutdown].
 All of these methods should be coroutines (`async def`).
 Only `search` is required, the other methods are optional.